flowsforapex/flowsforapex.github.io/_pages/Flows4APEXFeatures.md

 row7:
   - title: "Monitor, Manage, Audit and Report on Processes and Performance"
     excerpt: >
+      Monitor the execution of business processes in your organization.
         - Generate detailed reports on workflow timeline, performance and efficiency
         - Audit trails for compliance and accountability
         - Built-in dashboard showing Process and Task statistics, including processing and waiting times
         - Automated creation of Instance Summary archive document
     image_path: "/assets/images/dashboard.png"
 row8:
-  - title: "Major Languages Supported"
+  - title: "Deploy On Any Modern Oracle APEX Environment "
     excerpt: >
+      Flows for APEX can be deployed anywhere APEX runs, from Oracle Free to the largest OCI environment.
+        - Requires Oracle database 19c or later, and Oracle APEX 22.1 or later.

+      <br>Deploy Globally
-      Flows for APEX now supports all 10 of the APEX development languages with new Korean, Chinese and Italian translations
+        - Flows for APEX supports 10 major languages ( English, French, German, Spanish, Brazilian Portuguese, Italian, Japanese, Korean, Simplified Chinese and Traditional Chinese).
-        - English
-        - French
-        - German
-        - Spanish
-        - Portuguese (br-pt)
-        - Italian
-        - Japanese
-        - Korean
-        - Simplified Chinese
-        - Traditional Chinese
     image_path: "/assets/images/nls-231-korean-chinese.png"
+row9:
+  - title: "Also avaiable as an Enterprise Edition with Additional functionality and with support"
+    excerpt: >
+      To support customers now running Flows for APEX in their mission-critical applications, we are introducing the **Flows for APEX Enterprise Edition** in 24.1.
+        - **Flows for APEX Enterprise Edition** includes additional advanced functionality, starting with 24.1 features process collaboration, iterations and loops, and GenAI modeling support.
+        - Enterprise customers have access to product support to keep their business processes running.
+        - All Enterprise Edition licencees also have access to an annual advice session with the product developers.
+        - Supporting the Enterprise Edition enables dedicated resources to continue the development, testing, and support of both the Enterprise and Community Editions of Flows for APEX.

+      The Flows for APEX Enterprise Edition is available on an annual subscription basis from Flowquest Limited. * Features available in the Enterprise Edition.
+    image_path: "assets/images/F4AEE-logo-onblue.png"
 row10:
   - title: "100% Open Source"
-    excerpt: "Flows for APEX is open source.
+    excerpt: "Flows for APEX Community Edition is open source.
 You can share and/or modify it, always under the adherence of the MIT-license."
     actions:
       - url: "https://github.com/flowsforapex/apex-flowsforapex"
         target: "_blank"